SargeyWargey/Homoothya/Story/Drafts/Chapter_14.md

 This was what the deer had given us.
 Not just food, but this: togetherness, story, life continuing.

 I fell asleep that night thinking about tracks in the dust, about the arrow flying true, about my hand on the deer's warm side.
-In my dreams I walked the canyon with my uncle, following signs only I could see.
+In my dreams, I walked the canyon with my uncle, following signs only I could see.
 The land spoke and I understood its language.
 I was learning to see.

 I was learning to be Yavapai.